 Day Hospitals Breakthrough in Health Care Access

-The healthcare sector in South Africa is experiencing a huge boom currently as the country seeks to put its level of access to healthcare at par with international standards.
+The healthcare sector in South Africa is experiencing a huge boom currently.
+The country is seeking to raise its level of access to healthcare at par with international standards.
 The Day Hospital Association of South Africa predicts that the number of day hospitals in the country will double in the next five years.
-Currently there are 50 or so day hospitals in ZA and the association envisions the installation of 10 new day clinics in the Western Cape by the dawn of 2017.
+Currently there are 50 or so day hospitals in South Africa.
+And the association envisions the installation of 10 new day clinics in the Western Cape by the dawn of 2017.

 Intercare recently unveiled its first day hospital facility in Cape Town; the Intercare Medical Centre.
-Recently registered hospital group Advanced Health plans to add two surgical day facilities in the same city, both of which should be fully operational by the end of 2015.
+Recently registered hospital group Advanced Health plans to add two surgical day facilities in the same city.
+Both of them should be fully operational by the end of 2015.
 This adds to three day surgery facilities Intercare already has in Gauteng.

 Another healthcare provider, Mediclinic, did the same in Durbanville not too long ago and according to the firm’s operational manager another day clinic will be opened in Limpopo this year.
-All these efforts are geared at securing affordable healthcare for as many citizens as possible regardless of level of income.
+All these efforts aim to secure affordable healthcare for as many citizens as possible regardless of level of income.

 The association believes that day healthcare facilities are indispensible if the goal of putting healthcare within the reach of all South Africans is to be reached.
 Medical aid schemes can use their capacity to treatment more cost-effectively than other private providers to develop reasonably priced packages for people of all walks.
 Day clinics can offer access to surgical treatment that folks would otherwise be unable to afford.